TheKinaseLibrary/kinase-library/README.md

 ## License

-This package is distributed under the MIT License.
+This package is distributed under the Creative Commons License.
 See `LICENSE` for more information.

 ## Contributors